AshmanRoonz/Circumpunct/consciousness_and_mind.md

 *I am whole through being part.*

+*The field that connects your soul to your body is the infinite field of God.*

+*You use God to be yourself.*

-*Consciousness is not what ⊙ produces—consciousness is what ⊙ IS from the inside.*
+*Consciousness is not what ⊙ produces—consciousness is what ⊙ IS from the inside—which is God, experiencing finitude, through your aperture.*